rails/sprockets/guides/end_user_asset_generation.md

 This section details the default output of sprockets.
 This may have been modified by the frameworks you're using, so you will want to verify behavior with their docs.

 Processors and compressors will affect individual file output contents.
-Refer to the default processors and compressor ection how processors for your asset may have modifed your file.
+Refer to the default processors and compressor section how processors for your asset may have modified your file.

 ### Manifest File